windmaple/LLM_from_scratch.JAX/README.md

 which are very much in line with [nanoGPT's](https://github.com/karpathy/nanoGPT/).

 ## Faster speed on Trillium
-Trillium chips, which have 32G HBM and accommodate 2X batch size, can finish training in 82 minutes.
+Trillium chips, which have 32G HBM per chip and can accommodate 2X batch size, can finish training in just 82 minutes.